cdennis5/signalr-qt/README.md

 - `ThirdParty\QtWebSockets\src\websockets\websockets.pro`

-3. Build each in DEBUG mode and RELEASE mode.

-4. For both debug and release, build both STATIC and SHARED versions.
+3. Build each in DEBUG mode and RELEASE mode, both STATIC and SHARED versions of each.

-By default, the QMake is setup for shared builds.
+> Note: By default, the QMake is setup for shared library builds.
 To switch to static, comment out the `CONFIG += sharedlib` line in each .pro, and uncomment the `CONFIG += staticlib` line.

-5. After each build, copy the target file produced (e.g. the .dll, .a, etc.) to another directory, and then delete all the garbage now intermingled with the source (due to disabling shadow build), especially the `MAKE` files.
-You might want to "git clean" the repo, to make this easy.
+4. After each build, copy the target file produced (e.g. the .dll, .a, etc.) to another directory, and then delete the "shadow build" folder.
+On platforms which stamp a version number onto .so files, you'll want to save the symbolic links produced as well.

-6. To build the **SignalRClient** files, all of those dependencies produced need to be copied back to the (questionable...) directory where they ended up upon their build (i.e. mixed into the source).
-You must match DEBUG/RELEASE/SHARED/STATIC for each corresponding target build of SignalRClient!
-To then build that open: `SignalRLibraries\SignalRClient\SignalRClient.pro`
+5. To now build the **SignalRClient** files, open and build: `SignalRLibraries\SignalRClient\SignalRClient.pro`.
+For that to succeed, the dependencies need to be copied to their corresponding source directory (i.e. placed adjacent to the .pro files).
+You MUST match the DEBUG/RELEASE/SHARED/STATIC detail for each corresponding target build for the SignalRClient!

-7. Repeat all these steps, with the given tiny tweak you need, oh about 50 billion times if you need an update for every context.
-Hopefully, you didn't have anything better to do for a few days...
-Here are the *dimensions*, for which you need to produce a different version, in every possible combination:
+6. Repeat all these steps, with the given tiny tweaks you'll need, oh about 50 billion times if you ever modify this source and have to then update the prebuilts for every context.
+Here are the *dimensions*, for which you may need to produce a different version of all these interdependent libraries, in every possible combination:

 - PLATFORM (WINDOWS, MAC, LINUX, iOS, ANDROID, CUSTOM (embedded) OSes...)